osamahabbal/JolionConfigSetGui/README.md

 ## 🇺🇸 English Documentation

 ### 📖 Overview
 This project provides a Graphical User Interface (GUI) to modify the system configuration (`VehicleConfig.bin`) of the Haval Jolion multimedia unit.
-It allows you to enable hidden features (like Voice Assistant "VAM" or Front Heat "ZA4") and customize other vehicle parameters.
+It allows you to enable hidden features (like Voice Assistant "VAM" or VA Language "ZA4") and customize other vehicle parameters.

 ### ⭐ Credits & Acknowledgements
 This tool is a GUI wrapper built upon the powerful core logic developed by **DymOK93**.